MattAndDev/css-unique-classes-loader/readme.md

-# sass-unique-classes-rollup-plugin
+# css-unique-classes-loader

-This plugin is entirely focused on doing exactly three things:

-- compiles `.s(c|a)ss)` imports
+This loader does one only thing

-- create unique class names
+- create unique class names from css
-- run autoprefixer & minifier

 it will always export an object with two properties: